 - a.
-Active: Active status is based on meeting the recertification requirements within the two (2) year recertification cycle.
-A three (3) month Grace period is allowed after the two (2) year recertification cycle, during which the individual may complete their requirements and avoid going on Inactive status. - b.
-Inactive: Inactive status is based on failure to complete the recertification requirements within the two (2) year recertification cycle and three (3) month Grace Period following the end of the recertification cycle.
-Inactive status lasts for a three (3) month Inactive Period, after which status moves to Revoked if recertification requirements are not met (see details of Revoked status below). - For coding credential holders, inactive status is based on failure to complete the annual coding self-reviews required within the two (2) year recertification cycle and three (3) month Grace Period following the end of the recertification cycle.
+Active: Active status is based on meeting the recertification requirements within the two (2) year recertification cycle. - b.
+Inactive: Inactive status is based on failure to complete the recertification requirements within the two (2) year recertification cycle.
+Inactive status lasts for a six (6) month Inactive Period, after which status moves to Revoked if recertification requirements are not met (see details of Revoked status below).

 The credential(s) may not be used during the period of inactive status.
-To reactive a credential to Active status, credential holders must meet original recertification requirements and pay a late fee.
+To reactive a credential to Active status, credential holders must meet original recertification requirements and recertification extension fee.

-c.
-Revoked:

-i.
-Based on failure to complete recertification requirements within two (2) year recertification cycle, or the three (3) month Grace Period.
-It is important that Credential Holders report their CEUs and pay fees before the end of their Grace Period.
+- c.
+Revoked: - i.
+Based on failure to complete recertification requirements within two (2) year recertification cycle, or the six (6) month Inactive Period.
+It is important that credential holders report their CEUs and pay the recertification fee before the end of their recertification cycle.
 Failure to do this will result in your credential(s) being revoked.
 Please see the status timeline below.

-Active --> Grace--> Inactive --> Revoked
+Active --> Inactive --> Revoked